Arrow Season 4 Episode 9 – TV Review

 The gun drone from the opening scene is also on the bad side of wacky.
 It’s designed like a mini helicopter, and is unintentionally funny.
 Which I don’t think they were going for when it was almost mowing down children.

-The Super Friends’ stupidity in defaming Malcolm is baffling.
+The Super Friends’ stupidity in defaming Damien is baffling.
 They think they can just go on with their civilian lives after announcing their telekinetic, supervillain nemesis is Public Enemy Number One?
 It comes as no surprise when Damien just blasts into the Christmas party and wrecks Oliver’s shit.
 What did you think would happen?

 The flashbacks offer nothing exciting.
 I got a tiny tremor of recognition when they showed the ship, but then I realised that I didn’t care about it at all.